creativecommons/cc-legal-tools-app/README.md

 Repository](#data-repository), above):
 - **`legalcode/`**
   - `.po` and `.mo` internationalization and localization files for Legal Codes
-  - The Django translation domain and corresponding Transifex resource is different for each tool.
+  - The file names and corresponding Transifex resource are different for each tool.
     - Formula:
       1. **unit** + `_` + **version** + `_` + **jurisdiction**
       2. strip out any periods (`.`)